 Impacted or partially erupted wisdom teeth are difficult to clean, meaning plaque and bacteria can build up, leading to tooth decay and gum disease.
 Because these teeth develop internally, they can sometimes form painful cysts that can damage surrounding teeth and the jawbone beneath.

 Buried and impacted wisdom teeth may require surgery to remove them.
 Harley Street Dental Clinic offers a fully-equipped theatre for maxillofacial surgery, approved by the local health authority.
-We also have several maxillofacial surgical specialists, including Mr Peter Hardee, Mr Paul Norris, Ms Helen Witheroe and Mr Nasser A Nasser.

 The procedure can be performed under local anaesthesia, although some patients, particularly those who are nervous or dental phobic, opt for treatment under sedation - the choice is yours.